-Compaq Insight Manager
+Monitoring systems with Compaq Insight Manager

-Provides a Web-based environment from which you can monitor supported systems using, Web-Based Enterprise Services (WEBES).
+Compaq Insight Manager provides a Web-based environment from which you can monitor supported systems using Web-Based Enterprise Services (WEBES).
 Compaq Insight Manager provides a consistent wrapper for SysMan and other Tru64 UNIX utilities.
-(See Section 2.5.1.)
+(See Section 2.5.1 for more information about Compaq Insight Manager.)